jwenzel/tools/README.md

   Standard square-and-multiply computation.

 **springer_extractor.py**
-  Accepts a SearchResult.csv file from Springer and download the corresponding books (make sure that you have access to those books before starting).
+  Accepts a SearchResult.csv file from Springer and downloads the corresponding books (make sure that you have access to those books before starting).